rudenich/jquery.dropdown/README.md

 jquery.dropdown
 ===============

-jquery dropdown simulation with a and ul
+jquery vk.com like dropdown simulation with a and ul

 template of markup
 ```html